 Michael Brown’s book has 15 chapters, and in preparation for this review, I jotted down notes on about one third of the almost 700 pages.
 However, it is not possible to address all of my concerns and insights in a single blog post.
 Instead, I will state as best I can, the point of each chapter followed by my opinion and reaction.

-THE STEALTH AGENDA
+Chapter One: THE STEALTH AGENDA